gregtwallace/certwarden.com/docs/3_user_interface/9_providers/2_dns01_acme.sh.md

 provider used if you want to use dns-01.

 [acme.sh](https://github.com/acmesh-official/acme.sh) is an ACME shell script that provides a full implementation of ACME (RFC8555).
-LeGo ignores the bulk of the code and leverages acme.sh simply for its wide breadth of dns provider support.
+Cert Warden ignores the bulk of the code and leverages acme.sh simply for its wide breadth of dns provider support.